Shnitselon/VIRL-Shell-2G/README.md

 CloudShell validates the device’s settings and updates the new resource with the device’s structure.

+_**Virl Shell requires you to create an appropriate App templates, which would be deployed during sandbox reservation.
+For detailed information about App templates, see the following section on the Quali Help: [Applications' Typical Workflow](https://help.quali.com/Online%20Help/0.0/Portal/Content/CSP/MNG/Mng-Apps.htm?Highlight=App#Adding)**_

 # Updating Python Dependencies for Shells
 This section explains how to update your Python dependencies folder.
 This is required when you upgrade a shell that uses new/updated dependencies.
 It applies to both online and offline dependencies.
 ### Updating offline Python dependencies